Planning for Dental Implants

 • Zygomatic implants:

-These longer implants are anchored in the cheekbone rather than the upper jaw.
-They are less common and may be considered in complex cases, such as when severe bone loss prevents traditional implant placement and grafting is not preferred.
+These are a less frequently used implant type that are anchored in the cheekbone rather than the upper jaw.
+They may be considered in complex cases, such as when severe bone loss prevents traditional implant placement and grafting is not preferred.

-Yes, there are alternatives that may involve lower upfront costs than implants, depending on your teeth, gums, and bone condition.
+Yes, there are alternatives that may involve lower upfront costs than implants, depending on your oral health and treatment needs.
 The most common alternatives include the following:

 • Removable partial dentures: